Winter hours

 Bring Your Group to West Overton Village

-Pre-scheduled groups of 10+ receive a discounted admission of $8 per person.
-Please contact us to plan your visit.
+Pre-scheduled groups of 10+ receive a discounted admission of $15 per person.
+Additional tours and activities receive a custom price.
+Please contact Director of Visitor Engagement Pam Curtin at pam@westovertonvillage.org to discuss further.

 DIY History Activities